234567812/Katarzyna-Krakowska/README.md

 Software Development Project

 Project contains 9 exercises.
-To run programs, dowload each file to computers hard drive, open the Index.java file in Textpad, press ctrl+2.
+To run programs, download each file to computers hard drive, open the Index.java file in Textpad, press ctrl+2.
 User will be presented with a menu.
 To run program, uses will choose number between 1-8, if different number is selected "Invalid choice" information will appear on the screen and user will be asked again to choose number between 1 -8.
 To exit, user will press Ctrl+Z.
 After selected program run, the menu will show up again asking user to make a choice.